juseg/juseg.github.io/_pages/contact.md

 works).
 But before you write, I ask that you please go through the short FAQ section below.

+**Warning:**
+Recently I have struggled to respond emails.
+For the last six months, I have been expecting a visa for a country that has kept borders closed to immigrant researchers against my and my future employers' expectations, and this has affected my ability to work.
+It will take me some time to get back to "normal".
+Therefore I ask that you please consider contacting someone else if you can, and otherwise be prepared for a very slow response.
+Meanwhile, I can happily report that I will soon be back to academia and to getting paid to work on glaciers.
+{: .notice--warning}

 **Email:**
    *first name two first letters* +
    *last name three first letters* + at +